aholachek/storybook-mobile/README.md

 ## Quick Start

-`yarn add -D storybook-mobile` or `npm install --dev storybook-mobile`
+`yarn add -D storybook-mobile` or `npm install --save-dev storybook-mobile`

 Next, add `storybook-mobile` to your list of addons: